UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 **pip**
 - core modules easy to install, no sudo needed
 - additional (dune-fem, dune-fem-dg etc.) modules easy to install
-- tutorials work out-of-the-box once you have the correct version
+- *Some* tutorials work out-of-the-box once you have the correct version

+### Examples

 Dependencies
 - SciPy